ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

   :archive: ADD HERE # Where to archive shredded types to
 ```

-Make sure it cross-checks with the corresponding paths in your EmrEtlRunner's `config.yml`.
+Make sure this cross-checks with the corresponding paths in your EmrEtlRunner's `config.yml`.

 <a name="next-steps"/>
-## 5. Next steps
+## 6. Next steps

 That's it for configuring StorageLoader for shredding.
 You should be ready to load shredded types into Redshift.